-There are several things to consider when designing your van floor: good insulation, height, durability, cleanliness, and aesthetic.
-No matter what van lifestyle you live, your van will gather a lot of dust even if you stay on the main roads.
-So it’s best to choose a van floor type that will be easy to clean!
+In addition to all the layers that go into a van floor like insulation and sound dampening which we’ll cover here, you’ll also want to consider things like cost, height, durability, aesthetic, and cleanliness.
+No matter what type of van lifestyle you live, your van will gather a lot of dirt and dust, even if you stay on the main roads.
+So it’s best to choose a van floor that will be easy to clean (no carpet!).

 Van Floor Layers

 Your van floor will have a few different layers, depending on your choices.
 Your first step will be to remove the factory floor.
 In a Sprinter Van, the factory floor is a wood composite and has a lot of flex, so as you load up the floor with varying weights, it can create a bubble or bow in places…hence why you want to remove it.